Calgary Housing Statistics

 Active listings on the market in Calgary can often be the indication of a shifting market as real estate prices can be influenced by the difference between the supply of inventory and the number of buyers being active in the market.

-On the last day of September, the number of active listings in Calgary was recorded at 7,947 units, it is an increase of 15.5% compared to September of 2017 when 6,882 homes were listed for sale in Calgary, AB.
+On the last day of May, the number of active listings in Calgary was recorded at 5,338 units, which is a decrease of 20.1% compared to July of 2021 when 6,682 homes were listed for sale in Calgary, AB.

 Number of Homes Sold in Calgary

-The number of sold homes in Calgary last month were 1,272 properties.
-It is reflecting a seasonal shift in when compared it to August's numbers at 1,490 sold units or a decrease of 14.6%.
-On a year-over-year comparison, the number of sold units had decreased by 12.9%.
+The number of sold homes in Calgary last month was 2,254 properties.
+It is reflecting a seasonal trend when compared to June's numbers of 2,842 sold units, or a month-to-month decrease of 20.7%.
+On a year-over-year comparison, the number of sold units decreased by 2.6%.

 New Listings in Calgary

-When compared to the same month in 2017, the number of new listings in Calgary in September 2018 decreased by 5.4% as CREB had recorded 3,088 new listings coming on the market in Calgary.
-On a month-to-month comparison, the number of new listings in Calgary has increased by 0.9% which is a result of the seasonal cycle of the real estate market.
+When compared to the same month in 2021, the number of new listings in Calgary in July 2022 decreased by 3.8% as CREB has recorded 3,174 new listings coming on the market in Calgary.
+On a month-to-month comparison, the number of new listings in Calgary decreased by 21.8% which is a combination of high demand and the seasonal cycle of the real estate market.

 Homes Sold Above the Asking Price

-The demand for quality homes in Calgary remains as the number of properties that have sold at or above the asking price in September exceeded 90 listings which represent 7.1% of the total sold listings in Calgary.
-In the same month of the previous year, approximately 44.4% more homes have sold for equal or higher than the initial asking price.
+The demand for quality homes in Calgary remains as the number of properties that have sold at or above the asking price in July exceeded 608 listings which represent 27% of the total sold listings in Calgary.
+In the same month of the previous year, 460 homes have sold for equal or higher than the initial asking price.

 Months of Housing Supply